platformsh/platformsh-docs/src/gettingstarted/template/next-steps.md

-# Start with a template

-## Next steps
+# Next steps

 In this guide you created a project using the [management console](/administration/web.md) and installed the [Platform.sh CLI](/development/cli.md).

-Don't stop now!
-There are far more features that make Platform.sh profoundly helpful to developers that you have left to explore.
+Now you can explore some of the next steps for working with Platform.sh.

-### Import your own code
+## Import your own code

-Templates are great, but configuring your own application to run on Platform.sh is just as easy.
+Templates are great, but configuring your own application to run on Platform.sh is the goal.

 <div class="buttons">
   <a href="/gettingstarted/own-code.html" class="button-link descriptive"><b>Import your own code</b><br>Use the CLI and a few configuration files to deploy your code on Platform.sh.</a>
 </div>

-### Developing on Platform.sh
+## Developing on Platform.sh

 Once an application has been migrated to Platform.sh, there's plenty more features that will help improve your development life cycle.